lgmorand/aks-workshop/_entries/02-04 challenge4.md

 #### Get the latest Kubernetes version available in AKS

+You can either let Azure choose the default version of kubernetes for you or you can specify the version during the creation of the cluster.
+To know which version of kubernetes is supported in your region, use the command `az aks get-versions`

 {% collapsible %}

 Get the latest available Kubernetes version in your preferred region and store it in a bash variable.
 Replace `<region>` with the region of your choosing, for example `eastus`.